open-mmlab/mmdetection/docs/install.md

 1. The git commit id will be written to the version number with step d, e.g. 0.6.0+2e7045c.
 The version will also be saved in trained models.
 It is recommended that you run step d each time you pull some updates from github.
 If C++/CUDA codes are modified, then this step is compulsory.

-    > Important: Be sure to remove the `./build` folder before reinstalling mmdet!
+    > Important: Be sure to remove the `./build` folder if you reinstall mmdet with a different CUDA/PyTorch version.

     ```
     pip uninstall mmdet